meonkeys/meteor-ping/README.md

     * Default `3000`.
 1. `ssl` - whether to use SSL for the connection.
 Boolean.
 Automatically `true` if `port` is `443` (no idea why).
     * Default `false`.
+1. `connectTimeout` - milliseconds before timing out the DDP `connect()` call.
+Must be a number greater than or equal to 1.
+    * Default `5000`.
-1. `timeout` - milliseconds before timing out the ping attempt.
-Must be a number greater than or equal to 1. **Warning** this does not abort execution, but tries to prevent any further action in `MeteorPing`.
-Someday timing out may throw an exception.
+1. `subscribeTimeout` - milliseconds before timing out the DDP `subscribe()` call.
+Must be a number greater than or equal to 1.
-    * Default `10000`.
+    * Default `5000`.
-1. `collection` - collection to use for `subscribe()` call during DDP ping test.
+1. `collection` - collection to use for `subscribe()` call.
 Must be a string.
 Consider using a database-backed collection if you have one--this provides a full round-trip ping.
     * Default `meteor.loginServiceConfiguration`.

 ## Description